0hAodha/traintracker/README.md

 # Irish Rail Tracker
 ## Introduction
 A  webapp which tracks the current locations of Irish Rail trains and plots them on a live map, built with Vue.js, Bootstrap and Firebase.
-Live train data is periodically fetched from the official Irish Rail Developer REST API, and stored in the Firestore databse.
+Live train data is periodically fetched from the official Irish Rail Developer REST API, and stored in the Firestore database.
 This data is fetched by the webapp client from the Firestore database upon page load and periodically after that.
 The data is plotted on a map using OpenLayers as the backend and OpenStreetMap as the source of the tile images.

 Additional features include:
 - Train icons are coloured according to punctuality - red for late, green for on-time/early, and black for not-yet-running/terminated.